samumei/rifreg/README.md

 The following example shows how to write the RIF for the top 10 percent income share and, then, to estimate the RIF regression using this costum function.
-The formula for this spefic RIF can be found in Essam-Nassah & Lambert (2012) or Rios-Avila (2020).
+The formula for this spefic RIF can be found in Essam-Nssah & Lambert (2012) or Rios-Avila (2020).

 ``` r